normanrs/docu_well/README.md

 ## 📊 How to Run Tests

-1. from the terminal and the project root, run `rspec`
+1. from the terminal and the project root, run `bundle exec rspec`

 ## 🏗 Tech Stack List

-* Ruby v 2.5
+* Ruby v 2.4.1
+* Rails 5.2.2
+* Postgresql
+* RSpec
-* JavaScript
+* UPS API
-* HTML/CSS
+* Travis CI

 ## 📥 How To Contribute